 - Read my comment about the popcorn kernel experiment I gave in reply to a question on a previous post.

 I’ve avoided putting actual activities here as much as possible.
 Why?
 Principles before Practices.
+However, I do have four 5-minute activities available here that you can use during seasonal staff training or in-service meetings throughout the season.

 Here are some other posts created for camp leaders: